SimasKir/landing-page/README.md

 assets - .png and .svg are used for img tags.
-Where svg's need to be updated - they were added directly to html in sections. node_modules - nothing much, just needed for scss. sections - main folder, where every section has its html and js in one file and scss in other. styles - other classes, which are reused by more than one section.
+Where svg's need to be updated - they were added directly to html in sections. node_modules - nothing much, just needed for scss. sections - main folder, where every section has its html and js in one file and scss in other. styles - main css file where scss is translated and scss file with imports from all other scss files.
+Also other classes, which are reused by more than one section.
 Mixins, variables, font styles, others.

 In this project I tried to keep it as simple as possible with a bit of a twist where its not really component based and not everything-in-one-file, but something in between.